Lesson Worksheet: Geothermal Power Physics

 - Ea, e

 Hellisheiði Power Station is a geothermal power station in Hengill, Iceland.
 The power station has an installed capacity of 303 MW.
 How much energy does the power station produce each year?
-Give your answer in gigawatt - hours to 2 significant figures.
+Give your answer to the nearest gigawatt-hours.
 Use a value of 365 for the number of days in a year.